thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 All this provides strong motivation to define a mechanism that empowers honest automated agents to share their identity.

+## HTTP layer choice

+This architectures operates solely at the HTTP layer.
+It allows signatures to be generated and verified without modifying the transport layer or TLS stack.
+It enables flexible deployment across proxies, gateways, and origin servers, and aligns with existing tooling and infrastructure that already inspect and manipulate HTTP headers.

+Because the signature is embedded in the request itself, it travels with the message through intermediaries, preserving end-to-end verifiability even when requests are forwarded or transformed within the HTTP layer.

 # Conventions and Definitions